I’ve been in South Korea on a challenge to become fluent in the Korean language for a little over 3 weeks now.

 Note: I always welcome and appreciate advice and constructive criticism from experienced learners and native speakers.
 Use the comment section below.

-Extra note: Click the ‘CC’ button for English captions and you can also switch to 1080p HD quality by clicking on the little gear icon.
+Extra note: Click the ‘CC’ button for English captions.
 Make sure to subscribe to my YouTube channel too.

 Hangul (Korean script) is a lot easier than it looks

 I have to admit that before I started learning Korean, I actually thought that it used a character-based writing system like Chinese or Japanese.

 I was completely ignorant of just how different Korean actually is.

 Korean letters can be easily mistaken for Chinese and Japanese characters and in fact I’m sure that many people wouldn’t know there’s a difference.

 Thankfully its writing system is nowhere near as complicated as I originally thought! 🙂

 Korean uses its own alphabet (hangeul) and while it is written from left to right, it has a unique way of organising its letters into syllables where consonants and vowels are neatly arranged in blocks.